Dutch passport, ID card

 Additional requirements for the passportapplication for a new-born:

-- Original translated and legalised marriage certificate
+- Original translated and legalised marriage certificate (not older than one

 - Original translated and legalised certificate of recognition